 America’s HIV Epidemic Analysis Dashboard (AHEAD) – Launched by HHS in 2020, AHEAD is a data visualization tool designed to display data on the six core indicators the federal government uses to track progress towards the EHE Initiative goals: HIV incidence; knowledge of HIV status; HIV diagnoses; timely linkage to HIV medical care after diagnosis; HIV viral suppression; and pre-exposure prophylaxis (PrEP) coverage.

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths in the U.S., including breakdowns by geographic region, gender, race/ethnicity, transmission category, and age.
-The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments: transgender persons; gay, bisexual, and other men who have sex with men; persons who inject drugs; women; adolescents and young adults; and children under 13 years old.
+Diagnoses of HIV Infection in the United States and Dependent Areas 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths in the U.S., including breakdowns by geographic region, gender, race/ethnicity, transmission category, and age.
+The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments: gay, bisexual, and other men who have sex with men; persons who inject drugs; transgender persons; women; adolescents and young adults aged 13 through 24; and children under 13 years old.

 Estimated Annual Number of HIV Infections - United States, 1981-2019 (CDC) – This report tracks trends in U.S. HIV incidence since the beginning of the epidemic.
 The estimated number of new HIV infections increased from about 20,000 in 1981 to a peak of about 130,400 in 1984 and 1985.
 Since that time, HIV incidence decreased by 73% to 34,800 in 2019.